What Happened in the French Revolution?

 War outside

-War within: the French Counter-Revolution
+War within: the Counter-Revolution

+The civil constitution of the clergy led to a deep-seated fracture in the country.
 In the western regions, which were most attached to Roman Catholic traditions, rebellion grew to a point where the regime was endangered.

 The powers that be in Paris were fearful that Britain would support these rebels, or that famous émigrés such as the king’s brother Comte d’Artois (the future king Charles X) would sail there to become their military leaders.

 The alliance formed in the western regions of France was made up of peasants and noblemen.
+The revolution wasn’t solely played along social lines, but along cultural ones too.

 The fall of the monarchy